 Physical activity triggers the release of endorphins that lower stress hormones, improve mood, and boost feelings of self-confidence, according to researchers at The Mayo Clinic.
 And it seems that Spartan-style intense effort is best.
 A study in the journal Neuropsychopharmacology showed that adults who did an hour of high-intensity interval training experienced a much larger release of endorphins than people who exercised at a less demanding level.
 Pssst, Gents: A University of Rochester study that found women considered confidence the sexiest trait in men.
 Bonus tip: The study also declared that women find men wearing red to be the most attractive.)

 These will also help you and your partner get ready for a first Spartan Race.
-Check out Spartan’s 2-for-1 Valentine’s Special.
+Sign up for your first Spartan Race, together!

 Exercise Improves Body Image